 2000 Dai Qing - Dissident, Investigative Journalist, and Environmental Activist - Beijing

-In 2000, Dai Qing sat at her desk in Beijing, framed by documents accumulated through decades of investigative reporting and public advocacy.
-Known for her outspoken criticism of large-scale state projects and restrictions on expression, Dai’s work placed her at the intersection of journalism, environmental activism, and dissent.
+In 2000, Dai Qing sat at her desk in Beijing, framed by documents accumulated over decades of investigative journalism and public advocacy.
+Renowned for her candid criticism of large-scale government projects and restrictions on freedom of expression, Dai’s work placed her at the intersection of journalism, environmental activism, and dissent.